 Columbia’s unique combination of across-the-board strong academic departments and connection to the city of New York places it and its students in a unique position where they can take full advantage of the benefits of a top-20 university as well as the benefits of living in a metropolitan hub.

-This article will cover Columbia’s history as an institution, what types of students they have accepted in the past, and advice which will help students craft the best application they can.
+This article will cover Columbia’s history as an institution, dive into all of the Columbia university admission requirements, and discuss what types of students they have accepted in the past.
+The you’re about to read will your or your student craft the best application they can.

 Columbia University History & Identity